felder/iterm2-lrzsz/README.md

 ### rz

-- Run "rz" on dev server.
-Then it would prompt that something like "rz waiting to receive." and create a new window titled "choose a file to send".
+- Run "rz" on the remote server.
+If everything is setup correctly, iterm2 should prompt you to choose a file to send from your Mac.
-- Choose the file you need to receive from your laptop.

 ### sz

-- run "sz /path/file" to send server's file to your laptop.
+- Run "sz /path/to/file" on the remote server.
+If everything is setup correctly, iterm2 should prompt you to choose a location for saving the file to your Mac.